Abbegubbegum/GTpxe/README.md

 -   Then run the setup_client script on the alpine machine it will be located in /home/ssh

-4. Revert some settings in setup-alpine

--   Mainly remove the networking if necessary
--   Also remove the apk repos so it doesn't try to fetch during boot, slowing down the boot

-Do this by when the APK mirror option comes up, choose edit in text editor and put # infront of the 2 online repos

-5. Enable the local service with 'rc-update add local default' We do this now because if we do it before, when we run setup-alpine, diagnostics start because it restarts

-6. Create the backup using 'lbu pkg /home/ssh'
 7. Copy over the .apkovl file to the pxe server or your host pc

 MAKE SURE TO COPY IT TO THE CORRECT ARCHITECTURE FOLDER, x86 or x86_64